18 Hands-On Networking Labs

 18.2 Overview

-These hands-on labs provide practical experience with fundamental networking concepts using the Wokwi ESP32 simulator.
-Each lab includes circuit diagrams, complete code, and challenge exercises to deepen your understanding.
+These hands-on labs provide practical experience with fundamental networking concepts using browser-based activities first, then optional ESP32 implementations for hardware practice.
+Each lab includes diagrams, guided observations, and challenge exercises to deepen your understanding.

 18.2.1 Lab Workflow